alekmann/game-hub/README.md

 2. Run `npm install` to install the required dependencies.
 3. Get a RAWG API key at https://rawg.io/apidocs.
 You'll have to create an account first.
 4. Add the API key to **src/services/api-client.ts**
 5. Run `npm run dev` to start the web server.

+## Running Tests

+To run tests, use the following command:

+`npm run test`

 ## 🚀 Live Demo